-If you notice, the boots listed in the base requirements are actually the regularly worn, black safety boots that most of the Navy sailors are currently wearing.
-Normally, this lack in change can be attributed to how costly boots currently are.
-Sailors spend upwards of a hundred dollars for one pair, and it can eat up a good amount of the uniform allowance to purchase new ones each time they’re due for a replacement (non-skid wrecks these).
-Furthermore, up until this point, the new NAVADMIN makes no notice of changing the color of the boots.
+If you notice, the boots listed in the base requirements are the regularly worn, black safety boots that most Navy sailors are currently wearing.
+Normally, this lack of change can be attributed to how costly boots currently are.
+Sailors spend upwards of a hundred dollars on one pair, and can eat up a good amount of the uniform allowance to purchase new ones each time they’re due for a replacement (non-skid wrecks these).
+Up until this point, the new NAVADMIN makes no notice of changing the color of the boots.
 However, by reading further down the list in the NAVADMIN, you’ll notice there is a secondary list of optional items which include handbags – and a small note that clarifies that “the color of the bag will match the boots (brown or black).”

 So just what does that mean?

-Well, by reading the whole instruction, you’d notice that the while the paragraphs themselves don’t specify any color other than black, it does make a note of Navy-Certified commercial boots and directs you further down the list to what boots you’re able to purchase and where you can wear them.
+Well, by reading the whole instruction, you’d notice that the while the paragraphs themselves don’t specify any color other than black, it makes a note of Navy-Certified commercial boots and directs you further down the list to what boots you’re able to purchase and where you can wear them.

 What Boots Are Authorized for Wear in the US Navy?

-Black Leather Safety Boots – Bates (Style 1621 males, 1788 females) and Belleville (Style 360ST males, F360ST females) These are the standard wear aboard the ship and most commonly seen ones across the branch.
+These are the standard wear aboard the ship and the most commonly seen ones across the branch.
 Sailors are authorized to use these types of shoes regardless of the situation, and when in doubt, “Black Leather Safety Boots out” should be the saying.
 The safety aspect of these boots comes from the steel toe protective measure offered for the hazardous work environments found daily with shipboard life.